October to December 2018 Currency Forecasts

 It might strike you as ironic that within our currency forecasts we are essentially telling you that forecasts aren’t worth the paper they are written on.
 However, while that is said with tongue firmly in cheek, it does help underline how dangerous forecasts can be if you make a decision based on them that turns out to be wrong.

-In addition, you’ll find a summary of the key events over the second quarter of 2018, some of the economic factors to watch out for in the UK, Europe and US, forecast charts, major bank currency forecasts for the next 12 months, and some useful resources.
+In addition, you’ll find a summary of the key events over the third quarter of 2018, some of the economic factors to watch out for in the UK, Europe and US, forecast charts, major bank currency forecasts for the next 12 months, and some useful resources.
 Speaking of resources, why not head over to our Treasury Management White Paper page and download that?

 We hope you enjoy reading it as much as we have enjoyed putting it together.